fieldtrip/website/faq/how_do_i_install_the_openmeeg_binaries.md

 ## Install the binaries

-Download a suitable version for your operating system (Mac, Linux 32 or 64 bits, Windows 32 or 64 bits) from http://gforge.inria.fr/frs/?group_id=435.
+Download a suitable version for your operating system (Mac, Linux 32 or 64-bits, Windows 32 or 64-bits) from http://gforge.inria.fr/frs/?group_id=435.

 ### For Linux